Hello71/random-seed/doc/file-format-and-process.md

 Check that calling statfs(2) on the random seed file returns a `f_fsid` that when hashed, matches the argument.

+## fs-uuid
+Check that the UUID of the random seed file system, when hashed as a string, matches the argument.

+## drive-id
+Check that the ID as determined by udev of the random seed file system, when hashed as a string, matches the argument.

 ## done
 End of mandatory commands.